mfontani/chol/dyn_dllist/README.md

 Returns a **new dll** created by iterating the original list from **from first to last**, calling the given "func" (with user-provided parameter "param") for each item "val" found, and `_append`ing "val" to the new list IFF the "func" returns non-zero.

-As such, the new dll will contain matching items while retaining the order in which they were present in the original dll.
+As such, the new dll will contain matching items while retaining the order in which they were present in the original dllist.

 Note that the original list is **not** modified, unless the "func" modifies it.
 It's also safe to remove the given "val" from the list, if you wish to.